MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 1. On the **Your sensitivity label was created** page, select **Don't create a policy yet**, then select **Done**.

-You've created a sublabel that applies encryption and content markings to HR documents.
-This label helps ensure HR data is only accessible to authenticated users and can be identified by visual markings.
+You've created a child label within the Internal label group.
+The label applies encryption and content markings to HR documents, making sensitive data easy to identify and protected by policy.

-## Task 4 – Publish sensitivity labels
+## Task 5 – Publish labels

-You will now publish the Internal and HR sensitivity labels so that the published sensitivity labels will be available for the HR users to apply to their HR documents.
+Next, you'll publish the HR label from the Internal label group so users in the HR department can apply it to their documents.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-cl1\admin** account, and you should be logged into Microsoft Purview as **Joni Sherman**.